CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: System Model

+Clients can perform a \textit{write} operation $\texttt{write}(X,v)$ where $X \in \mathcal{X}$ is referred to as the object of the write operation and $v \in \mathcal{V}$ as the value of the write operation.
+Clients also perform \textit{read} operations $\texttt{read}(X)$ where $X \in \mathcal{X}$.
+The response to a read operation is a value in $\mathcal{V}$.
 The system is an I/O automaton which is a composition of the clients, servers, and channels.
 Clients and servers can \textit{halt} during executions; a halted node does not take any further steps in the execution.
 The definitions of an execution and fairness follow the standard terminology~\cite{Lynch1996}, with tasks defined to be the set of all message send and deliver actions for non-halting nodes and external actions of non-halting clients.
 In all the executions, we assume the following well formedness condition: for every client $c \in \mathcal{C}$, there is at most one pending invocation at any point of an execution.